jcw780/wows_shell/README.md

 - Some limited capability to fit shells to real world data generating air drag and krupp values using gradient descent.
 ## Compatibility:
 - Requires C++17 supporting compiler
-- Should be compatible with most platforms (though not extensively tested)
+- Should be compatible with most platforms
-- Takes advantage of multithreading and vectorization (hardware supporting these should perform better if enabled)
+- Ability to utilize multithreading and vectorization for maximum performance
 ## Extensions:
 ### Python
-- Written with Pybind11 - tested with Python 3.7.4 (Anaconda)
+- Written with Pybind11
+- Tested with Python 3.7.4 (Anaconda), 3.8.5
 ### WebAssembly
 - Uses Embind from Emscripten
-- Could use threading - though has not been tested since browsers do not natively support wasm multithreading due to Spectre/Meltdown
 - Used in https://github.com/jcw780/wows_ballistics
 ## Future Goals:
 - Wiki / Tutorial
+- Threading on WebAssembly module when brower support becomes commonplace
+- Updating penetration formula once more refined values are acquired